dimstav23/GDPRuler/evaluation/DOCUMENTATION.md

 - cmake

 **Usage:**
-- Setup: Ensure that the script is executable (`chmod +x run_query_mgmt.sh`) and all necessary dependencies are installed.
+- Setup: Ensure that the script is executable (`chmod +x automated_runner.sh`) and all necessary dependencies are installed.
 - Configuration: Modify the variables within the script to match your specific environment and requirements, such as database addresses, ports, controller details, and test combinations.
-- Execution: Run the script (`./run_query_mgmt.sh --encryption ON/OFF --logging ON/OFF`) to initiate the end-to-end tests according to the configured parameters.
+- Execution: Run the script to initiate the end-to-end tests according to the configured parameters.

 **Functionality:**
 - The script automates the setup of the controller environment, compiling the controller with encryption options if specified.